roggerfq/multiview-npd/README.md

 # Two Nested Cascade Classifiers for Real-Time Multi-View Face Detection in Unconstrained Environments

-This project implements a real-time multi-view face detection system based on a cascade of **nested classifiers** stored in an XML file.
-The classifier is trained using [UVtrainer](https://github.com/roggerfq/UVtrainer).
+This repository implements a **real-time multi-view face detection system** based on the work presented in [1].

+To train the detector, we designed a dedicated training framework called **[UVtrainer](https://github.com/roggerfq/UVtrainer)**, which enables the training of generic object detectors in a flexible and efficient manner.

+After training, **UVtrainer** generates an **XML model file**, which is then loaded by the detection algorithm implemented in this repository.

-The system is designed to robustly detect faces under significant pose variations, covering out-of-plane rotations in the range of **[-90°, 90°]**, making it suitable for unconstrained real-world scenarios.
+Unlike the original work, this system was specifically designed to achieve **robust face detection under large pose variations**, supporting **out-of-plane rotations in the range of [-90°, 90°]**.
+This makes the approach suitable for **unconstrained real-world scenarios**, such as surveillance, access control, and human–computer interaction.

----
+Quantitative performance metrics and additional experimental results can be found in the **Results** section of **[UVface](https://github.com/roggerfq/UVface)**.

 ## Prerequisites